IconHTML TagWriter 3.7.1

 - Superscript, Subscript: Useful for mathematical formulas or chemical notations like C2H5OH.

 - 'Logical' Styles: Hold down your mouse on this button and you'll get a whole bunch of these styles.
 Some of them have just the same effect as Bold or Italic, but others have a specific purpose: 'Pre-formatted' displays text as it is present in the HTML source code, so with carriage returns.
-'Code', ... to 'Monospaced' sets the text in a monospaced font (mostly Courier), and 'Blockquote' separates the text from the rest of the page.
-Mind that 'Blink' only works in Netscape!
+'Code', ... to 'Monospaced' sets the text in a monospaced font (like Courier), and 'Blockquote' separates the text from the rest of the page.
+Mind that 'Blink' is a controversial tag due to the fact that many people hate blinking things.
+Therefore it's not supported in many browsers.

 - Text Color: If you click this button you'll get a list of the available color names.
 You can choose between these, or you can click "Custom" to select another color with the Apple Color picker.